Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's aggregation of latest postcode level ATO data for financial year 2022 shows Greenbank - North Maclean had a median income among taxpayers of $54,656 and an average income of $62,265.
-Both figures are below the national averages of $55,645 and $70,520 respectively for Greater Brisbane.
-Based on Wage Price Index growth of 13.99% since financial year 2022, estimated median and average incomes as of September 2025 would be approximately $62,302 and $70,976 respectively.
-The 2021 Census data ranks household income at the 71st percentile ($2,073 weekly) and personal income at the 48th percentile.
-Income distribution shows that 38.4% of residents (5,347 people) fall into the $1,500 - 2,999 bracket, similar to the surrounding region where this cohort represents 33.3%.
+AreaSearch's aggregation of latest postcode level ATO data released for financial year 2022 shows Greenbank - North Maclean SA2 had a median taxpayer income of $54,656 and an average income of $62,265.
+These figures are below the national averages of $55,645 and $70,520 respectively for Greater Brisbane.
+Based on Wage Price Index growth of 13.99% since financial year 2022, estimated median income as of September 2025 is approximately $62,302, while average income is estimated at $70,976.
+According to the 2021 Census, household income ranks at the 70th percentile ($2,073 weekly), and personal income ranks at the 48th percentile.
+Distribution data shows that 38.4% of residents (5,347 people) fall within the $1,500 - 2,999 income bracket, which is similar to the surrounding region where this cohort represents 33.3%.
 High housing costs consume 15.7% of income, but strong earnings place disposable income at the 71st percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income